p2-inc/phasetwo-js/README.md

 - [keycloak-nodejs-admin-client](https://github.com/keycloak/keycloak-nodejs-admin-client) The official Keycloak Node.js Admin library.
 Chances are, you will also be using this with the Phase Two SDK to manage Keycloak-native resources.
 - [node-openid-client](https://github.com/panva/node-openid-client) A OpenID Certified™ Relying Party (OpenID Connect/OAuth 2.0 Client) implementation for Node.js.
 See their [quickstart](https://github.com/panva/node-openid-client#quick-start) for examples of which flow you are using.

 This example uses the Keycloak Node.js Admin library.
-See their [usage documentation](https://github.com/keycloak/keycloak-nodejs-admin-client#usage) for more informatin on what type of flow you are using:
+See their [usage documentation](https://github.com/keycloak/keycloak-nodejs-admin-client#usage) for more information on what type of flow you are using (the example is a password grant type):
 ```
 import KcAdminClient from '@keycloak/keycloak-admin-client';